shamabansal17/Logistics-co.-Business-Analysis/README.md

 23. segment_osrm_distance – This is the OSRM distance.
 Distance covered by subset of the package delivery
 24. segment_factor – Unknown field

+### Dataset Source
+To use the dataset, download it from the provided link as a `.csv` file.

+## Steps to Perform EDA
+1. **Load the Dataset**
+   Import the `.csv` file into your analysis environment using tools like pandas.

+2. **Data Cleaning**
+   - Handle missing or unknown fields (e.g., `is_cutoff`, `cutoff_factor`).
+   - Format timestamps and correct inconsistencies in route data.

+3. **Exploratory Data Analysis**
+   - Analyze trip creation patterns and route efficiency.
+   - Compare actual vs. predicted times and distances.
+   - Visualize key metrics using bar plots, histograms, and line charts.

+4. **Insights**
+   - Identify trends in delivery times across route types.
+   - Understand deviations between predicted and actual performance metrics.
+   - Highlight operational bottlenecks and areas for improvement.

+## Tools and Technologies
+- **Programming Language**: Python
+- **Libraries**:
+  - pandas, NumPy: For data processing.
+  - Matplotlib, Seaborn: For data visualization.